joshuanianji/devcontainer-features/src/lamdera/NOTES.md

 ## Deprecation notice

 This Feature was deprecated in favor of lamdera's NPM package.
-Lamdera versioning is much better and it's easier to install and manage.
+Using NPM is much easier to control and manage, and it's now the recommended way to install lamdera.

 ## Lamdera Versions